You are here

 Transforming e-waste into e-education

-A pioneer social enterprise in China
+A pioneer social enterprise in Asia

 NETSPRING was born from the encounter between leaders of the Shanghai Overseas Chinese Foundation and an international strategic advisory firm, with strong expertise in innovative CSR, during a conference organized by Fudan University Xu-Ricci Dialogue Institute.